Saint Francis Cougars football

 The Saint Francis Cougars football program represents the University of Saint Francis in college football.
 The team competes in the Mideast League (MEL) of the Mid-States Football Association (MSFA), which is affiliated with the National Association of Intercollegiate Athletics (NAIA).
 Adam Sherman is the current head coach.
-Kevin Donley has served as head coach since the inception of the program in 1998 until 2025.
+Kevin Donley served as head coach from the inception of the program in 1998 through the 2024 season.
 Saint Francis plays its home game at Bishop John M. D'Arcy Stadium in Fort Wayne, Indiana.

 Under Donley, the Saint Francis won consecutive NAIA Football National Championship in 2016 and 2017.
-The Cougars have won the MSFA's Mideast League 14 times and have made 20 appearances in the NAIA playoffs.
+The Cougars have won the MSFA's Mideast League 15 times and have made 21 appearances in the NAIA playoffs.